dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 Selection.MergeCells = False

-Here’s the same code, rewritten to use With-End With:
+Here's the same code, rewritten to use With-End With:

 With Selection